Ganesha is a Hindu god that is worshiped as the remover of obstacles.

 Hello everybody, I have been doing a lot lately since returning from my trip.
 A lot of chances have been happening.
 Currently I am taking two summer courses at Portland State University.
 I am working Monday through Friday and will start my internship very soon.
 Traveling was a great experience.

 Hi guys I am Meno Vongdara!
-I came back may 10th from my South America trip.
+I came back May 10th from my South America trip.
 I spent three months in Peru and Ecuador.
-It was one of the greatest time of my life was spent in those countries that I had no knowledge of.
+It was one of the greatest times of my life spent in those countries that I had no knowledge of.
 Highlights that stood out to me was working with various communities and farms with different families learning how to crop, grow bananas, pick coffee, make cob, and eating their amazing food.
 Other highlights were getting to know the families and the people of these countries and how their lifestyle is.
 It was really amazing seeing a totally different lifestyle and adapting to it.
 Despite the lack of Spanish I had I still shared great memories, laughs, and conversation with the little Spanish I know.
 More highlights I did were zip lining, trekking various mountains and forests, dancing, and trekking the great Machu Picchu.
 I’m currently back in Portland starting my internship at Mt hood community college where I will doing various outdoor activities.
 My goal is to keep growing mentally and physically especially communicating because the trip gave a great start and a new foundation to grow.

 Hey all!
 After returning from East Africa I jumped right back into my work.
 Soon after my return I got a promotion.
 I am now the Assistant manager of the Insomnia Coffee Company Bakery.
 I spend the week baking all sorts of goodies and experimenting with new recipes.
 I take time on the weekends to adventure and try new things.
 Rock climbing, paddle boarding, kayaking, and plenty of other adventurous things are to come.
 I am passionate about building relationships with others and doing all that I can to make an impact in their lives.
 I find myself at The Bridge (My church in Tigard) doing my best to spend my time making a difference.
 With travel experience under my belt and a world awaiting, I am eagerly saving and planning for my next trip.
 In attempts to follow the roots of my faith I am hoping to go to Israel in the near future.
 I am very excited for the things to come, I know it is all going to be great!